kennc05/kennc05/README.md

 -->

-- 🔭 I’m currently working on getting into Software Engineering somewhere
+- 🔭 I’m currently working on building my developer skills at Platform in tombola
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning .Net
 - 📫 How to reach me: @kennc05 on most platforms
 - 😄 Pronouns: He/Him